 With the purchase of the downtown Monticello building, we now have room for this housing as well as a multi-purpose space to conduct and grow community support programs.
 The completed renovations will also allow the resale shop to double its footprint between our current resale shop at 351 W. Monroe Street and this building.
 The additional revenue generated will enable growth in the essential services we are able to provide for our community’s domestic violence victims and meet the annual operating budget.

-We are hopeful that you will partner with Willow Tree Missions to invest in our one-time renovation needs helping us fully open this building within the next year.
+We are hopeful that you will partner with Willow Tree Missions to invest in our one-time renovation needs helping us fully open this building by the end of this year.
 With your vital assistance, Willow Tree Missions can better restore hope and energy to the people of Piatt County who are desperately trying to repair their lives.

 Willow “Giving” Tree Support Levels